Bidet Attachments vs Bidet Seats: Pros, Cons & Features

 You can also adjust the pressure of the hot water so that the streams are neither too strong nor too soft.
 High-end bidet seats like the Brondell Swash 1400 even have user presets.

-User presets allows you to select and save your preferred water settings so that you don’t have to select them every other time.
+User presets allow you to select and save your preferred water settings so that you don’t have to select them every other time.
 The water is infused with air bubbles in a process known as aeration to offer a gentle but thorough wash.

 2. Warm air drying

 Bidet seats are the only worthwhile toilet paper alternatives.
-As soon as you are thoroughly cleaned, warm air from a dryer at the back of the seat starts to blow warm air all over your behind and front until you completely dry.
+As soon as you are thoroughly cleaned, warm air from a dryer at the back of the seat starts to blow warm air all over your behind and front until you are completely dry.

 3. Adjustable nozzle positions